daltonj/treccastweb/2021/duplicate_files/README.md

 A line in the file has the following form:
 `d0:d1,d2,d3`

-The first id `d0` corresponds to the original passage id.
-The comma seperated passage ids following the colon are the ones which are marked as duplicates of `d0`.
+The first id `d0` corresponds to the original document id.
+The comma seperated document ids following the colon are the ones which are marked as duplicates of `d0`.

 For example:
 1) `MARCO_D135:MARCO_D2854269`  => `MARCO_D135` is the original document id and `MARCO_D2854269` is marked as its duplicate.